 Richard Bubwith’s Report was signed on the same day as that of Robert Calverley and his fine of 60 pounds was minuted two days later suggesting both men had travelled to London together.

-After they were fined the “deliquents” were expected to pay half their fine immediately and were given time to pay the rest.
-If they failed they were threatened with resequestration of their estates.
-Despite his debts Robert Calverley managed to find the money and just under two years later, on the 28th of March 1648, the House of Commons passed a resolution accepting the “the Sum of 46 pounds, for a Fine, for the Deliquency of Robert Calverley.”
+After they were fined the “delinquents” were expected to pay half their fine immediately and were given time to pay the rest.
+If they failed they were threatened with having their estates sequestered again.
+Despite his debts Robert Calverley managed to find the money and just under two years later, on the 28th of March 1648, the House of Commons passed a resolution accepting the “the Sum of 46 pounds, for a Fine, for the Delinquency of Robert Calverley.”

 Robert Calverley seems to have recovered well and prospered after the Civil War.
 When his name appeared amongst a total of approximately 430 households in the Rothwell parish for the West Riding Hearth Tax in 1672 he was recorded as having 4 hearths placing him amongst the middle ranks of the parish.

 Most houses had only one or two hearths whilst a few of the larger properties had as many as seven or eight.
 Unlike Robert, and most of the others who were not given any title, the names of the owners of the larger houses were prefaced with “Mr.” noting their status as “gentleman.”
-Amongst them were Mr. Francis Laburne, two Mr. Gravenors (probably a mispelling of Grosvenor) and a Mr. Hopkinson.
+Amongst them were Mr. Francis Laburne, two Mr. Graveners (probably an early spelling of Grosvenor) and a Mr. Hopkinson.

 When Robert Calverley died, on 18 April 1674, his eldest son, William, was left to advance the family’s fortunes.
-He was born in 1642 at the height of his father’s problems but grew up to marry well and eventually become the Lord Mayor of Leeds in 1692, the first of several members of the family to hold the office.
+He was born in 1642 at the height of his father’s problems but grew up to marry well and eventually became the Lord Mayor of Leeds, the first of several members of the family to hold the office.

-West Hall was also close to Newmarket colliery which opened much later but, given the nearby existence of coal pits at Hunslet and on the Lowther estate at Swillington at the end of the 17th century, it’s an intriguing possibility that William may have bought the property with a view to exploiting what was underground rather than on the surface.
+West Hall was also close to Newmarket colliery which opened much later but, given the nearby coal pits at Hunslet and on the Lowther estate at Swillington at the end of the 17th century, it’s an intriguing possibility that William may have acquired the property with a view to exploiting what was underground rather than on the surface.

 The four children of William and Mary Calverley who married all seem to have found well-to-do partners.
 A fifth child, Mary, died unmarried in 1700.
 The family’s relationship with the Kitchingmans was further enhanced when their second son, also called William, married his second cousin, Thomas Kitchingman’s daughter, another Mary.
 The eldest son Theophilius, and the eldest of their three girls, Elizabeth, married a sister and brother from the Armytage family of Netherton.
 The middle sister, Anne, married Edmund Barker, Lord Mayor of Leeds in 1704.